flokoe/bash-hackers-wiki/docs/howto/edit-ed.md

 **\_\_ shell parameters are expanded \_\_**

 If you don\'t quote the delimiter, \$ has a special meaning.
-This sounds obvious but it\'s easy to forget this fact when you use addresses like
+This sounds obvious but it's easy to forget this fact when you use addresses like
 \$-1 or commands like \$a.
 Either quote the \$ or the delimiter:

     #fails